tarohi24/notebooks/PRG/latex.md

 ### Minipage doesn't place two itesm horizontally
 This may be because more than two CRs are inserted between two items in the source code.

+### dvipdfmx:fatal: Cannot proceed without .vf or "physical" font for PDF output...
+Fonts are not embedded.
+When we use Hiragino and certain version of macOS, it occurs.

+### LaTeX Error: Cannot determine size of graphic in xxx (no BoundingBox)
+Do you set `divpdfmx` in `usepackage{graphicx}`?